Dannyj1/HadesIIRandomizer/README.md

 ## What can be randomized?
 - **Enemies**: Enemies, elite enemies and minibosses are randomized.
 This means that you can encounter an enemy from, for example, the Fields of Mourning in Erebus or even surface enemies in the underworld.
 - **Boons**: Boons/Offerings from gods are randomized.
 This means that, for example, Poseidon can offer upgrades from Aphrodite or Demeter instead of the usual Poseidon boons.
+Boons are only randomized at the start of the run, so a god will keep offering the same boons for the whole run, until you start a new run.
 - **Elemental Traits**: The elemental traits (water, fire, etc.) offered by the gods are randomized.
 This affects the way you should approach infusion boons.

 ## Prerequisites